Do more than tell time with the best smartwatches for women

-Best Smartwatch for Women Android Central 2019
+Best smartwatch for women Android Central 2021

-It can be fun to accessorize but sometimes it's a battle to find the perfect blend of function and fashion, like when choosing a smartwatch.
-The good news is that there are tons of options for women these days.
-Our favorite is the Fossil Gen 5 Julianna, which offers premium features while boasting a classic, stylish design.
-We've rounded up the best picks to help you choose the one that's right for you.
+Some women like to accessorize, but sometimes it's a struggle to find the perfect balance of form and function.
+This is especially true when you're shopping for the best Android smartwatch for women.
+The good news is there are tons of options to pick from these days.
+The Fossil Gen 5 Julianna is currently the best smartwatch for women for many reasons.
+You get premium features and a classic yet stylish design.
+With that in mind, this is just one of many options to consider.
+We've rounded up the best picks to help you find the right one for your needs.

-- Best Overall: Fossil Gen 5 Julianna
+- Best overall: Fossil Gen 5 Julianna Smartwatch

-- Best Timeless Design: Michael Kors Access Runway
+- Best value: Michael Kors Access Runway Smartwatch

-- Best for Basics: Michael Kors Access Sofie
+- Best for basics: Garmin Lily

-- Best for Fashion: Kate Spade Scallop Smartwatch 2
+- Best for fashion: Kate Spade Scallop 2

-- Best for Sports: Fitbit Versa 2
+- Best for sports: Fitbit Versa 3 Health & Fitness Smartwatch

-- Best for Versatility: Galaxy Watch Active 2
+- Best for versatility: Samsung Galaxy Watch Active 2

-Best Overall: Fossil Gen 5 Julianna
+Best overall: Fossil Gen 5 Julianna

-If you were a fan of the Gen 4 smartwatches from Fossil but hoped for improvements, the moment has arrived.
-The Gen 5 smartwatches — including the gorgeous Julianna — come with a new stylish design, more RAM, and an external speaker.
-It also does everything you need it to do: activity and heart rate tracking, 3 ATM water resistance (depth of up to 30 meters), Google Pay, Google Assistant, GPS, and notifications.
-The new Snapdragon Wear 3100 is finally here, too, which helps with battery life.
-If you were hoping for a major upgrade, you might be disappointed; the Julianna has an estimated 24+ hours of life, which isn't a huge improvement from the previous generation.
+If you were a fan of the Gen 4 smartwatches from Fossil but hoped for improvements, you'll appreciate the Gen 5 smartwatches — including the gorgeous Julianna.
+It comes with a new stylish design, more RAM, and an external speaker.
+It also does everything you need: activity and heart rate tracking, 3 ATM water resistance (depth of up to 30 meters), Google Pay, Google Assistant, GPS, and notifications.

+Black Friday Android Smartwatch Deals As experts on Android Smartwatches, we are scouring the Internet in search of the absolute best Black Friday Android Smartwatch deals.
+It's not always about saving money, it's about finding great value.
+Let us help you find the best sale on a great Android Smartwatch.

+If this watch looks familiar, that's because it's the women's version of the Fossil Gen 5 Carlyle.
+You'll have the Snapdragon Wear 3100 processor, which helps a bit with battery life.
+If you were hoping for a major upgrade, you might be disappointed; the Julianna has an estimated 24+ hours of life, which isn't exactly the improvement we were hoping for.

-However, thanks to the new processor and battery-saving modes, you can get more usage between charges.
+However, thanks to the improved processor and battery-saving modes, you can get more usage between charges.
 Extended mode turns off nonessential features, like the always-on display, speaker, Wi-Fi, and touch to wake.
-Location and NFC are set to "on demand" so those radios are only turned on when apps are using them.
+Location and NFC are set to "on-demand," so those radios are only turned on when apps are using them.
 Time Only mode gives you a few extra hours when the battery is low by functioning as a watch only.
 In short, if you plan on taking full advantage of all of the features the Gen 5 offers, you'll need to charge it daily.

 Pros: